🧠 Advanced

 AI Output

-The American Civil War, fought from 1861 to 1865, was a pivotal event in the history of the United States.
-It began primarily as a conflict over the preservation of the Union and the legality of slavery, particularly in the newly admitted western states.
+The American Civil War, fought from 1861 to 1865, was a defining period in U.S. history.
+It began as a struggle over states' rights and slavery and concluded with the preservation of the Union and the abolition of slavery, marking a pivotal moment in the nation's evolution.

 Tip

-If you're new to role prompting and instruction prompting we recommend reading our docs linked here.
+If you're new to role prompting and instruction prompting, we recommend checking out our detailed docs for more insights.

 Combining Context, Instruction, and Few-Shot Prompting